ComposableFi/composable/book/src/pallets/mosaic.md

 # Mosaic

-*The Mosaic pallet enables cross-chain and cross-layer transfers*
+The Mosaic pallet enables cross-chain and cross-layer transfers

----

 ## Overview